kindly-ai/kindly-starterkit-js/README.md

 ```

 :tada: If everything went smoothly, you should have a webserver running at [http://localhost:9292](http://localhost:9292) that you can use for further development.

+### Using ngrok to develop locally

+Start `ngrok` so you can tunnel requests from Kindly to your local app:

+`ngrok http 9292`

+This way you dont need to deploy the app to Heroku every time you make a change.
+You now have a ngrok URL that you can use to plug in to Kindly dialogues.